Dhihram/XBB_Phylo/README.md

 ## Method

 ### Alignment
-We using MAFFT in Ubuntu with Linux
+We using MAFFT in Ubuntu with Linux command line

 ```{bash}
 mafft -s sample.fasta > sample_alignment.fasta